 Gorilla Bow Benefits

-The Gorilla Bow, which starts at just under $200, is a sound band system for those with a tight budget looking to supplement an already well-rounded home training system.
+The Gorilla Bow, often referred to as Gorilla Bar, starts at just under $200, is a sound band system for those with a tight budget looking to supplement an already well-rounded home training system.

 The Gorilla bar itself is crafted from aircraft-grade aluminum, and some users are pleasantly impressed with its sturdy build.
 While the standard model doesn’t fold up for air travel, it is light enough to carry to the park or the beach to enjoy an outdoor training session.